 Readings

 Note on readings: unlike text book readings, the assigned readings in this course will follow a variety of formats.
 Some may be scholarly journal articles written by pioneers in the field and will require a different level of attention and focus than you may be accustomed to.
 Others may be from wikis (WikiPedia, WikiWikiWeb, Wolfram's Mathworld, etc.) that allow for non-linear exploration of topics through a variety of pages.
 The more time you put into reading these assignments, the more you will be prepared for the programming assignments.
-A new reading assignment will be posted every Monday (except during fall break), including holidays.
+A new reading assignment will be posted every Wednesday, including holidays.

 Project Languages